US Civil Affairs and Euro-NATO CIMIC Synchronisation project

 Status of the project:

-CCOE CIC Branch coordinates the project since the beginning.
+CCOE CIC Branch coordinates the project from the beginning.
 CIC Branch has utilised a threefold approach, in which conceptual, training/educational and academia lines of efforts have been pursued.

 Conceptual line of effort: